shahraizali/awesome-django/README.md

 * [django-post_office](https://github.com/ui/django-post_office/) - A simple app to send and manage your emails in Django, supports templates and can be easily integrated with task queues.
 * [django-ses](https://github.com/hmarr/django-ses/) - A Django email backend for Amazon's Simple Email Service.
 * [djrill](https://github.com/brack3t/Djrill/) - Email backend and new message class for Mandrill transactional email service from MailChimp.
+* [django-templated-email](https://github.com/BradWhittington/django-templated-email) - Django module to easily send templated emails using django templates, or using a transactional mail provider (mailchimp, silverpop, etc.)

 ## Fields